cvonk/OPNpool/README.md

   * Change to the `OPNpool/interface` folder.
   * Connect your ESP32 module and select the serial port: press the F1-key and select "ESP-IDF: Select port to use"
-  * Edit the configuration: press the F1-key and select "ESP-IDF: SDK configuration editor"
+  * Edit the configuration: press the F1-key, select "ESP-IDF: SDK configuration editor" and scroll down to OPNpool
-      * specify the SSID and password of your Wi-Fi access point
+      * select "Use hardcoded Wi-Fi credentials" and specify the SSID and password of your Wi-Fi access point
-      * select `USE_HARDCODED_MQTT_URL` and specify the hardcoded URL to the MQTT server
+      * if you have a MQTT broker set up, select "Use hardcoded MQTT URL" and specify the URL in the format `mqtt://mqtt:passwd@host.domain:1883`
   * Start the build-upload-monitor cycle: press the F1-key and select "ESP-IDF: Build, Flash and start a monitor on your device".

 At this point, the device should appear on your Wi-Fi as `opnpool.local`.
 You can access its web UI through `http://pool.local`.
 It will be publishing MQTT messages.
 If you use the Home Assistant for automation, entities will appears with `.opnpool` in the name.